appleinautumn/atm-simulation/README.md

 - Makes a deposit for the current active session.
 - Throws an error if the amount is not a number.
 - Throws an error if the current active session is empty.
 - Throws an error if the account does not exist.
-(Defensive programming.
-For some reason after you login, the account data is lost in the database).
+(For some reason after you login, the account data is lost in the database).

 ### Transfer

 - Makes a transfer from the current active session to the destination account.
 - Throws an error if the amount is not a number.
 - Throws an error if the current active session is empty.
-- Throws an error if the original account does not exist (Defensive programming.
-For some reason after you login, the original account is missing in the database).
+- Throws an error if the original account does not exist (For some reason after you login, the original account is missing in the database).
-- Throws an error if the destination account does not exist (Defensive programming.
-For some reason after you login, the destination account is missing in the database).
+- Throws an error if the destination account does not exist (For some reason after you login, the destination account is missing in the database).
 - Throws an error if the destination account is the same with the current session (You cannot transfer to yourself).
 - Here I make a change with the Transfer function.
 In the original problem statement, we have "debt" feature.
 For the purpose of this test let's just keep it simple.
 If Bob has $30 and transfers $100 to Alice, Bob's balance in the bank will be -$70 and Alice will get +$100 from Bob.
 So Bob owes money to the bank, not Alice.